Compliance and audit trail

 - Statement of regulatory compliance.
 Unchurn provides the audit trail, the routing policy, and the UI access.
 Your counsel decides which regulations apply to your business.

 - Backfilled compliance labels.
 The location resolver runs once at session creation.
-Mutation-time changes do not retroactively change the labels on a session that already started.
+Mutation-time changes don’t retroactively change the labels on a session that already started.

 Cross-references

-- Supported subscriptions — the full list of subscription shapes that route to manual cancel.
+- Supported subscriptions — the full list of shapes that route to manual cancel.

-- Unusual subscriptions — the rationale behind the routing rules.
+- Eligibility — the rationale behind the routing rules.